-The longest continuously operating particle monitoring network in the state that is suitable for looking at trends is the smoke shade network.
-As noted earlier, this monitoring program has been in effect for over forty years and still has 9 active sites.
-The trend graph for smoke shade, shown in Figure 11 indicates that particulate levels have steadily declined over the past forty years.
+The longest continuously operating particulate monitoring network in the state that is suitable for looking at trends is the smoke shade network.
+As noted earlier, this monitoring program has been in effect for over 40 years and still has 8 active sites.
+The trend graph for smoke shade, shown in Figure 11 indicates that particulate levels have steadily declined over the past 40 years.
 Smoke shade is not a direct measurement of particle mass, but can be related to TSP, PM{10} and $PM{2.5}$ health standards.

 Figure 11

 Long Term Trend in Particulate Levels

 State Average

-1967- 2007
+1967- 2009